Sponsored a live-in maid? Here's tips on how to make her feel welcome.

 1. Kit out her room

-Make sure her room is fully kitted out with everything she could need… see our guide to setting up a maid’s room.
+Make sure her room is fully kitted out with everything she could need.
+See our forum for ideas on setting up a maid’s room, here.

 2. Conduct an orientation